FAQs for Respondents on Title IX Reporting Process

 - Location(s) of alleged policy violation(s)

 - Brief description of allegation(s)

 This letter will also invite you to a meeting with the Title IX Coordinator.

 What happens during the meeting with the Title IX Coordinator?

 The Title IX Coordinator will explain the College disciplinary process and your rights during the process.
-The Coordinator will discuss any changes to your courses and residence that may be necessary during the process.
 The Coordinator will also discuss the availability of supportive measures, such as academic flexibility requests, residence changes, or other steps to assist you during the complaint resolution process.

 You have a right to have an advisor of your choice present during this meeting.

 How long does the initial meeting with the Title IX Coordinator take?